Public Management

 Programme Delivery and Application Form

 IPA postgraduate prorgammes are part time and delivered through a blended learning model.
-To apply, the see the How to Apply section on the relevant programme and complete the application form below.
+To apply, see the How to Apply section on the relevant programme and complete the application form below.

 Application Form